ryu1kn/vscode-text-marker/README.md

 * `textmarker.highlightColors`

     List of colours to be used to highlight the selected text.
 The colours are used with respect to the order in the list.
+If it runs out of the colours, it highlights all the subsequent text with `gray`.

 * `textmarker.delayForRefreshingHighlight`